k4nnguyen/k4nnguyen/README.md

 - 👋 Hi, I’m @k4nnguyen
-- 👀 I’m interested in software engineering and app developer
+- 👀 I’m interested in Software Engineering and App Developer
-- 🌱 I’m currently learning c++, JS, PY
+- 🌱 I’m currently learning C++, JS, PY
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...